• Skip to main content

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-The ingredients to make Dutch oven sourdough bread.
+The ingredients to make sourdough bread.
 Each ingredient is labeled with text.
-They include bread flour, sourdough starter, kosher salt, and water.
+They include bread flour, active sourdough starter, warm water, and salt.

 Equipment Notes